City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Newtown?
+What types of crime are most common in Newtown?

-Is Newtown a good place to live?
+Is Newtown, CT a safe place to live?

 Surrounding Cities